pingcap/docs/sql-tuning-best-practice.md

 The below figure illustrates the various data access paths and row set operations that cost-based optimization can consider to develop the optimal execution plan.
 Furthermore, during the logical transformation stage, the query has already been rewritten for predicate push-down.
 In the cost-based optimization stage, TiKV expression push-down is further implemented when possible at TiKV layer.

 Furthermore, confirming the algorithm for certain SQL operations, such as aggregation, join, and sorting, is essential.
-For instance, the aggregation operator may utilize either HASH_AGG or STREAM_AGG, while the join operator can select from HASH JOIN, MERGE JOIN, or INDEX JOIN.
+For instance, the aggregation operator may utilize either `HASH_AGG` or `STREAM_AGG`, while the join operator can select from `HASH JOIN`, `MERGE JOIN`, or `INDEX JOIN`.
 Likewise, various options are available for the sorting operator.

 ![cost-based-optimization](/media/sql-tuning/cost-based-optimization.png)